bishnuchaulagain/Student-Information-Management-PHP/README.md

-# Student-Information-Management-PHP
+# Student-Information-Management

-It contains the source code for student information management system, developed using php,jQuery,html,css
+This student information management system project makes use of PHP, HTML, CSS, jQuery.
+And has the following features.